Alicia Markova: Early life and education

-Markova was born as Lilian Alicia Marks on 1 December 1910.
+Markova was born in London as Lilian Alicia Marks on 1 December 1910.
 Her father, Arthur, was Jewish by birth; her mother, Eileen (née Barry), converted to Judaism.
 She was the eldest of four daughters.
 The family lived in a two bedroom flat in Finsbury Park at the time of her birth, but settled at 7 Cascade Avenue in Muswell Hill in 1914.

 Marks began to dance as a young child on medical advice to strengthen her weak limbs.
 Her father built a stage in the family's backgarden and she and her sisters performed in costumes they made.
 Age nine, Marks saw Anna Pavlova dance and persuaded her father to take her to meet the ballerina.
 She made her stage debut at age ten, performing the role of Salome in the pantomime Dick Whittington and His Cat, for which she was billed as Little Alicia, the child Pavlova.

 In 1920, she began studying ballet with Serafina Astafieva (also known as "Princess" Serafina Astafieva), a Russian ballerina living in London.
 Astafieva was a retired dancer of the Ballets Russes, a renowned ballet company founded by the impresario Sergei Diaghilev.
 Astafieva established the Russian Dancing Academy at The Pheasantry, King's Road, Chelsea, and was responsible for teaching a number of notable British dancers including Margot Fonteyn and Anton Dolin.
 A blue plaque now marks the site of Astafieva's former studio.